outmoded/hapijs.com/lib/tutorials/en_US/testing.md

 ## <a name="lab" /> lab

 `lab` is a simple test utility for Node.js.
 Unlike other test utilities, lab uses only async/await features and includes everything you should expect from a modern Node.js test utility. `lab` works with any assertion library that throws an error when a condition isn't met.
-For this tutorial, we will be using the `code` assertion library.
+For this tutorial, you will be using the `code` assertion library.

 To install `lab`, type the following in your terminal: